Cognitive Behavioral Therapy

 A recent review of studies using CBT in treatment resistant depression found that CBT performed as well as pharmacotherapy when used in conjunction with a primary medication, or in cyclical fashion involving switching from pharmacotherapy to CBT and back again (Inoue 2010).
 This same review also pointed out that when a patient with treatment resistant depression switched antidepressants, greater relief was attained when the switch was accompanied by CBT.
 A 2010 clinical trial revealed that CBT effectively relieved depression and/or anxiety in patients with chronic obstructive pulmonary disease (Hynninen 2010).

 CBT is also effective in young people with depression, and may be preferable over psychotropic drugs for some parents since it lacks harsh side effects.
-In one trial, CBT was compared to stand-of-care (pharmacotherapy) in children ages 8 – 15.
+In one trial, CBT was compared to standard-of-care (pharmacotherapy) in children ages 8 – 15.
 CBT was superior to pharmacotherapy in several aspects, including patient alliance to treatment (Weisz 2009).
 Moreover, CBT may have an overall cost advantage versus pharmacotherapy (Weisz 2009).

 Life Extension suggests that every patient with depression talk with a qualified healthcare provider about cognitive behavioral therapy as an adjuvant, or alternative to pharmacotherapy.